AndresFernandezBuron/AndresFernandezBuron/README.md

 <br>

 Totalitariam covid policies have brought many changes to my life.
-I am looking for a remote job in Spanish, because I need to leave the Basque country and away from any state institution.
+I am looking for a remote job in Spanish, because I need to leave the basque country and away from any state institution.

 <br>